LouisJustinTALLOT/cpp-docs.fr-fr/docs/mfc/exceptions-ole-exceptions.md

 - exception handling [MFC], OLE
 - OLE exceptions [MFC], classes for handling ms.assetid: 2f8e0161-b94f-48bb-a5a2-6f644b192527
-ms.openlocfilehash: e404005a88398ec909e3043cfa55c7e8fbe2f594
+ms.openlocfilehash: 1606a0f5a86996345e12024cf6416afdf6bdc82b
-ms.sourcegitcommit: 0ab61bc3d2b6cfbd52a16c6ab2b97a8ea1864f12
+ms.sourcegitcommit: 654aecaeb5d3e3fe6bc926bafd6d5ace0d20a80e
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "62405962"
+ms.locfileid: "74246708"
 ---
-# <a name="exceptions-ole-exceptions"></a>Exceptions : Exceptions OLE
+# <a name="exceptions-ole-exceptions"></a>Exceptions : exceptions OLE

-Les techniques et les fonctionnalités de gestion des exceptions dans OLE sont les mêmes que celles pour gérer les autres exceptions.
-Pour plus d’informations sur la gestion des exceptions, consultez l’article [gestion des exceptions C++](../cpp/cpp-exception-handling.md).
+The techniques and facilities for handling exceptions in OLE are the same as those for handling other exceptions.
+For further information on exception handling, see the article [Modern C++ best practices for exceptions and error handling](../cpp/errors-and-exception-handling-modern-cpp.md).

-Tous les objets d’exception sont dérivés de la classe de base abstraite `CException`.
-MFC fournit deux classes pour la gestion des exceptions OLE :
+All exception objects are derived from the abstract base class `CException`.
+MFC provides two classes for handling OLE exceptions:

-- [COleException](../mfc/reference/coleexception-class.md) pour la gestion des exceptions générales OLE.
+- [COleException](../mfc/reference/coleexception-class.md) For handling general OLE exceptions.

-- [COleDispatchException](../mfc/reference/coledispatchexception-class.md) pour générer et gérer OLE distribuer les exceptions (automation).
+- [COleDispatchException](../mfc/reference/coledispatchexception-class.md) For generating and handling OLE dispatch (automation) exceptions.

-La différence entre ces deux classes est la quantité d’informations qu’ils fournissent et où ils sont utilisés. `COleException` possède un membre de données publiques qui contient le code d’état OLE pour l’exception. `COleDispatchException` fournit plus d’informations, notamment les suivantes :
+The difference between these two classes is the amount of information they provide and where they are used. `COleException` has a public data member that contains the OLE status code for the exception. `COleDispatchException` supplies more information, including the following:

-- Un code d’erreur spécifique à l’application
+- An application-specific error code

-- Une description de l’erreur, telles que « Disque plein »
+- An error description, such as "Disk full"

-- Un contexte d’aide que votre application peut utiliser pour fournir des informations supplémentaires pour l’utilisateur
+- A Help context that your application can use to provide additional information for the user

-- Le nom du fichier d’aide de votre application
+- The name of your application's Help file

-- Le nom de l’application qui a généré l’exception
+- The name of the application that generated the exception

-`COleDispatchException` Fournit des informations supplémentaires afin qu’il peut être utilisé avec des produits tels que Microsoft Visual Basic.
-La description d’erreur peut être utilisée dans une boîte de message ou toute autre notification ; les informations d’aide peuvent être utilisées pour aider l’utilisateur à répondre aux conditions ayant provoqué l’exception.
+`COleDispatchException` provides more information so that it can be used with products like Microsoft Visual Basic.
+The verbal error description can be used in a message box or other notification; the Help information can be used to help the user respond to the conditions that caused the exception.

-Deux fonctions globales correspondent aux deux classes d’exception OLE : [AfxThrowOleException](../mfc/reference/exception-processing.md#afxthrowoleexception) et [AfxThrowOleDispatchException](../mfc/reference/exception-processing.md#afxthrowoledispatchexception).
-Utilisez-les pour lever des exceptions générales OLE et des exceptions de dispatch OLE, respectivement.
+Two global functions correspond to the two OLE exception classes: [AfxThrowOleException](../mfc/reference/exception-processing.md#afxthrowoleexception) and [AfxThrowOleDispatchException](../mfc/reference/exception-processing.md#afxthrowoledispatchexception).
+Use them to throw general OLE exceptions and OLE dispatch exceptions, respectively.

 ## <a name="see-also"></a>Voir aussi